sawantakash321/booksToRead/README.md

 43 | Gogol, Nikolai.
 Dead Souls
 44 | Grotius, Hugo.
 The Law of War and Peace
 45 | Hafez.
 Divan-e Hafez
+46 | Herodotus.
+Histories
+47 | Hobbes, Thomas.
+Leviathan
+48 | Homer.
+The Iliad
+49 | Homer.
+The Odyssey
+50 | Hume, David.
+A Treatise of Human Nature